hugopow/cse/README.md

 2. Unzip it locally
 3. Make changes to the helm chart values.yaml
 4. Make changes to the config-not-encrypted.yaml which contains the CSE configuration
+5. Make any optional changes to the run-cse.sh script, to comment out sections as necessary.
-5. Package your changes to a new helm chart and upload to your repository
+6. Package your changes to a new helm chart and upload to your repository
-6. Install the helm chart with a single command such as
+7. Install the helm chart with a single command such as

 helm install cse oci://<your-registry>/cse --version 0.1.0 -n cse -f /home/cse-helm/cse/values.yaml